ESG Performance by the Numbers

 MSCI BB

-1. Committees include: audit; human resources and compensation/nominating and governance (HRCNG); environment, health & safety (EHS); and finance.
+1. Committees included: audit; human resources and compensation/nominating and governance (HRCNG); environment, health, safety and sustainability (EHSS); and finance.

-2. The Code includes provisions on legal compliance, conflicts of interest, anti-bribery and corruption, fair dealing with third parties, appropriate workplace behavior, protection of intellectual property, security and cybersecurity.
+2. The Code includes provisions on legal compliance, conflicts of interest, anti-bribery and corruption, human rights, sustainability, fair dealing with third parties, appropriate workplace behavior, protection of intellectual property, security and cybersecurity.